 At precisely the same time, employees will need to retrieve files from various devices and share these documents quickly and easily using dispersed teams, but not at the cost of compliance.

-Making your information cellular means greater exposure to danger.
+Making your information available over cellular means greater exposure to danger.
 With more access points, more devices, and much more general information, securing mobile data is a multifaceted challenge.
 The ever-changing regulatory arena and information sovereignty issues increase the complexity of the challenge.

 With the right enterprise-grade tools, organizations can enable data freedom while ensuring appropriate data governance.
 A robust and enterprise-ready content file sync and share solution provides a consistent set of tools for protecting, securing, and regulating your data across data centers, remote and branch offices, private and public clouds, and mobile devices.
 Such a solution integrates with third-party technologies that focus on specific industries or lines of business needs.